lasiru1/plus-edge/README.md

 # LineFollowingRobot
-An line tracking car using the arduino microcontroller for UCSD's robotics competition.
+A line tracking car using the arduino microcontroller for UCSD's robotics competition.